artemkolba321-spec/OLS/README.md

 3. **Designed for pipelines**
    - All tools are pipeline-friendly, allowing chaining of commands effortlessly.
    - Supports standard Linux streams (stdin/stdout/stderr) for maximum flexibility.
+4. **All packages are downloaded from the Internet.**
+   - no internet required
+   - predictability
+   - the user learns once